nylas-samples/quickstart-v3-scheduler-remix/README.md

 ## No Auth Flow

+- This flow will first load all grants in your application that can supports the Scheduling functionalities
+- Once you have selected a valid and an applicable grant, it will redirect you to the Scheduler editor page
-- This flow utilizes the `nylasApiRequest` Editor prop and the `CustomIdentityRequestWrapperProxy` class to proxy scheduler component requests to your backend.
+- This flow utilizes the `CustomIdentityRequestWrapperProxy` class to proxy scheduler component requests to your backend.
 - It eliminates the need for user authentication to access the `NylasSchedulerEditor` component.

 ### High Level (Request -> Response -> `NylasSchedulerEditor`)